akeneo/pim-helpcenter/content/md/first-steps/manage-your-attributes.md

 ## Translate your attribute labels

-Once your attribute is created, translate it! you can add a **translation for each enabled locales** under the `Label translations` tab.
-If you need to edit some other attribute's property, please refer to the section [Edit attribute properties](manage-your-attributes.html#edit-attribute-properties)
+Once your attribute is created, translate it!
+You can add a **translation for each enabled locales** under the `Label translations` tab.
+If you need to edit some other attribute's property, please refer to the section [Edit attribute properties](manage-your-attributes.html#edit-attribute-properties).

 ::: tips
 **Simple** and **multi select** attribute types **rarely need to be localisable** since all their options can be translated in any enabled locales in the PIM.